The INTERNATIONAL / Introduction

 Students receiving financial assistance based on social need set by CROUS can continue to receive it during their stay abroad.

 A 15-minute interview before the mobility committee takes place in the third year.
 During the first semester of the 4th year, all students must complete a stay of one semester in a school, university or company in France or abroad.
 With this in mind, third year students should present their project to the mobility committee for examination.
-This project must be presented in the form of a dossier including:

 - It is compulsory for all students who spend a semester as part of the Erasmus+ scheme to validate their ECTS credits within the host institute.
 On their return they must hand in documentation showing proof of these ECTS credits to the Secretary of Pedagogy in order to validate their semester.

-- Foreign Students: upon their arrival at ENSA Dijon are expected to complete a study contract stipulating the courses they will follow during the semester (up to 30 credits).
+- International Students: upon their arrival at ENSA Dijon are expected to complete a study contract stipulating the courses they will follow during the semester (up to 30 credits).
 They can choose from among the different technical and practical workshops and classes offered by the school.
 This contract will be the basis for drawing up their individual evaluation sheet.
 They will sit an end-of-semester evaluation to validate their ECTS credits.
 A document providing proof of these credits will be issued to them in order to validate their semester with their home school.